-Nick is GYC's new media and online resources officer.
+Nick is GYC's New Media and Online Resources Associate.
 He has a Ph.D. in Computational Neuroscience and is passionate about digital marketing, social media, and the environment.
 Prior to his arrival at the Greater Yellowstone Coalition, he spent several years providing digital marketing, SEO, social media, content marketing and web-development services, both as a freelancer and as manager of a digital marketing company.
 He helps guide GYC's online communications strategy, and manages the website and other online systems.

-Barb joined the Greater Yellowstone Coalition in December, 2004 as our Community Outreach Director and now serves as our Montana Director, working primarily to protect and restore the public lands of southwest Montana.
+Barb joined the Greater Yellowstone Coalition in December, 2004 as our Community Outreach Director and now serves as our Montana Conservation Coordinator, working primarily to protect and restore the public lands of southwest Montana.

 Prior to the GYC, Chris worked on another contentious issue for Wyoming as the Wyoming Game and Fish Departments Brucellosis Information and Education Specialist in Jackson.
 That position gave him knowledge of the diverse stakeholders involved with public land issues in northwest Wyoming and increased his interest in working on divisive issues that require a passion for wildlife conservation.